ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

    be limited by another quota.)

 !!! tip
     Quota and usage data on SAFE is updated twice daily so may not be exactly up to date with the situation on the systems themselves.

 ### Work file systems

 There are currently three work file systems on the full ARCHER2 service.
 Each of these file systems is 3.4 PB and a portion of one of these file systems is available to each project.

-There is one 3.4 PB work file system on the ARCHER2 4-cabinet system.
-Every project on the 4-cabinet system has quota on this file system.

 All of these are high-performance, Lustre parallel file systems.
 They are designed to support data in large files.
 The performance for data stored